Alternate reality game: Television tie-ins and "extended experiences"

-In May 2007, the BBC commissioned Kudos and Hoodlum to produce an interactive ARG for their flagship drama series Spooks, Spooks Interactive.
-The game enlists players to become MI5 agents who join the Section D team on missions crucial to the security of the UK and launched on 26 September.
-In 2008 it won the Interactivity Award at the British Academy Television Awards and the Interactive Innovation – Content Award at the British Academy Craft Awards.

-The 9 November 2007 episode of Numb3rs entitled "Primacy" featured alternate reality gaming, and launched the ARG Chain Factor, which centered on players using a flash-based puzzle game to unknowingly destroy the world's economy on the whim of one of the characters from the "Primacy" episode.

 In January 2008, BBC launched "Whack the Mole" for the CBBC show M.I.
 High, in which viewers are asked to become M.I.
 High field agents and complete tasks to capture a mole that has infiltrated the organization.

-CBS made an ARG for Jericho to promote the series in 2007.

 On 16 March 2011, BitTorrent promoted an open licensed version of the feature film Zenith in the United States.
 Users who downloaded the BitTorrent client software were also encouraged to download and share Part One of three parts of the film.
 On 4 May 2011, Part Two of the film was made available on VODO.
 The episodic release of the film, supplemented by an ARG transmedia marketing campaign, created a viral effect and over a million users downloaded the movie.

-USA Network sponsored a game in 2016 for the TV show Mr. Robot, that started with a phone number shown on a box in a video clip.
-Prizes were awarded to the first 509 solvers.